 The ARC

 Windy Arbor ARC is one of Solihull's specialist provisions for autism.
 We opened in September 2018 and have space for 14 children who can access mainstream schooling with our support.
-Once a pupil has a diagnosis of ASD and an EHCP, the EHCP Officer will consult with us for that child.
-We will aim to visit the child in their current school and if we feel we can meet need we then offer the child a place (if we have one).
+Once a pupil is diagnosed with ASD and an EHCP, the EHCP Officer will consult with us for that child.
+We will aim to visit the child in their current school, and if we feel we can meet their needs, we then offer the child a place (if we have one).
 See our ARC Policy on the school website for more details.

 Vision